Smoked Prime Rib Recipe with Horseradish Compound Butter

 Slowly smoked and then seared with a high heat, this Prime Rib is tender, and juicy.
 Finish with a horseradish compound butter as an extra flavor element.

 Prepare Prime Rib by trimming excess fat.
 Pour and coat roast with Worcestershire sauce.
-Combine salt, pepper, and garlic in a bowl and coat the roast.
+Liberally apply the beef rub.
 This can be done the day prior to cooking or as early as an hour before.

 Preheat smoker to 250 degrees Fahrenheit using a fruit wood like cherry or apple.
 Place the roast on the smoker with a wireless instant read thermometer.
 Smoke at 250 until the internal temperature is 110 degrees Fahrenheit if shooting for rare.